-The successful candidate will teach ICT to A2 Level and be responsible to the Principal through the Senior leadership Team and Hod ICT for the quality of eLearning and Teaching delivered to pupils.
+The successful candidate will be responsible to the Principal through the Senior leadership Team and Hod ICT for the quality of eLearning and Teaching delivered to pupils.
 The successful candidate should also be committed and enthused to promote ICT throughout the school.